shalevwiden/markdown_table_creator/README.md

 The function returns a tableobject (a list) where each item in the list is a row in the table, which is later used in the generate_md_with_table() function.
 The function is createmarkdowntable3 since its the 3rd version of this function, the first two didnt quite work out, and are in the firstdrafts.py file.

+I realized I did way too much work on this because markdown tables can have diferent length columns per row in the table and still work.
+I was making sure each column is the same length.

 ### generate_md_with_table function: